EL-BID/CACAO/README.md

 http://localhost:8081

-6. Sigin at the user interface (see the 'Sign in' button at top right corner)
+6. Sign in at the user interface (see the 'Sign in' button at top right corner)

 Inform 'admin' as login and inform the password you saw at step 4.